The Norwegian family company BeSafe stands for 'Scandinavian safety' and is strongly committed to protecting children in the car.

 In 2021 BeSafe introduced car seats and baby carriers made entirely of breathable mesh.
 This fabric is up to 8 times more breathable than traditional fabrics and provides even more comfort.

 And BeSafe takes things even further, by offering parents a solution for also transporting their children safely outside of the car.
-Together with die Trageschule BeSafe has developed the BeSafe Haven baby carrier.
+Together with die Trageschule BeSafe has developed the BeSafe Haven baby carrier and the Newborn Haven baby carrier.
 It's ergonomic, extremely comfortable for both baby and parent and made of super soft Tencel.

 Pioneer for i-Size car seats from 0 to 12 years